jekyll/jekyll-import/docs/_importers/csv.md

     })'
 {% endhighlight %}

-Your file CSV file will be read in with the following columns:
+Your CSV file will be read in with the following columns:

 1. title
 2. permalink